pmjones/request-interop-interface/README.md

 ## Interfaces

 **The interfaces define readable properties, not getter methods.** PHP superglobals are presented as variables and not as functions; using properties instead of methods maintains symmetry with the language.
-In addition, using things like array access and null-coalesce against a property looks more typically idiomatic in PHP than with a getter method; it is the difference between `$request->query['foo'] ?? 'bar'` and `$request->getQuery()['foo'] ?? 'bar'` or `$request->query->get('foo', 'bar')`.
+In addition, using things like array access and null-coalesce against a property looks more usually idiomatic in PHP than with a getter method; it is the difference between `$request->query['foo'] ?? 'bar'` and `$request->getQuery()['foo'] ?? 'bar'` or `$request->query->get('foo', 'bar')`.

 **The interfaces define property hooks for `get` but not `set`.** The interfaces guarantees only the readability; writability is outside the scope of this package.